 The key is knowing exactly when to break the rule of thirds, and how to use that to significant effect.
 To break it successfully though, you must first understand how to use it.
 That’s why it’s worth learning about.

-I rarely compose images in camera now according to the rule of thirds grid.
+I rarely compose images in camera using the rule of thirds grid.
 I can just feel if a shot is right or not, and chances are when I lay the crop tool on the image in Lightroom, the important elements will more or less match up to the gridline intersections.
 With practice, you will get to this stage too.
 Experiment.
 See what works and what doesn’t – that’s the only way to learn.
 Most of all, have fun with it!

-The rule of thirds is only a part of good composition, though.
+The rule of thirds is only part of good composition, though.
 Master it, and you can then learn all about leading lines and creating triangles in your images to make them even stronger visually.